jainPrajwal/tube-stox-backend/api.design.md

-     /videos/:videoId/notes GET all notes on that video by user USER /videos/:videoId/notes POST CREATE notes on that video by user USER /videos/:videoId/notes/:noteId POST UPDATE notes on that video by notesId
+     /videos/:videoId/notes GET all notes on that video by user USER /videos/:videoId/notes POST CREATE notes on that video by user USER /videos/:videoId/notes/:noteId POST UPDATE notes on that video by notesId USER

      /profile GET all videos, GET all playlists USER DONE